Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Introduction

-Is the formation of a fractional charge~\cite{Lei13,Wilczek03,Arovas,Nakamura01,Barto1,GV2019} a necessary and sufficient condition\cite{Pach} for topologically ordered insulators ~\cite{Wen11} such as fractional quantum Hall systems~\cite{NPlaugh} and interacting disordered zigzag graphene nanoribbons~\cite{Yang} (ZGNRs) with anyonic fractional charges?
-This issue is related to whether the electron localization effects of doped systems destroy or enhance the topological order~\cite{Kitaev11,Levin11,Haldane191} and quantization of fractional charges.
-In a Laughlin state on a disordered sphere (no edges are present), the added electrons fractionalize and form a quasi-degenerate peak in the gap of the tunneling density of states (DOS).
-Electron localization~\cite{Altshuler} is expected to suppress the quantum fluctuations of these fractional charges of the quasi-degenerate gap states because these localized quasi-degenerate energy states are spatially separated from each other, as explained in Ref.~\cite{GV2000} (if fractional charges are delocalized they overlap and become ill-defined).
+Is the formation of a fractional charge~\cite{Lei13,Wilczek03,Arovas,Nakamura01,Barto1,GV2019} a necessary and sufficient condition~\cite{Pach} for topologically ordered insulators~\cite{Wen11} such as fractional quantum Hall systems~\cite{NPlaugh} and interacting disordered zigzag graphene nanoribbons~\cite{Yang} (ZGNRs) with anyonic fractional charges?
+This issue is related to whether the electron localization effects destroy or enhance the topological order~\cite{Kitaev11,Levin11,Haldane191} and quantization of fractional charges.
+In a Laughlin state on a sphere (no edges present) and under weak disorder, the added electrons fractionalize and create a quasi-degenerate peak within the gap of the tunneling density of states (DOS).
+Electron localization~\cite{Altshuler} is expected to stabilize these fractional charges of the quasi-degenerate midgap states because these localized quasi-degenerate energy states are spatially separated from each other, as explained in~\cite{GV2000} (if fractional charges are delocalized they overlap and become ill-defined).
 However, excessive disorder is considered detrimental to topological order.

 In this study, we investigate similar issues with ZGNRs~\cite{Fujita,Brey2006,Lyang,Pisa1,Cai2,Kolmer,Brey}.
-A recent study showed that weak randomness (disorder) in ZGNRs can generate $e^-/2$ fractional charges~\cite{Yang2019,yang1}, which is a disorder effect closely related to the change in the disorder-free symmetry-protected topological insulator of ZGNRs to a topologically ordered~\cite{Yang2020} Mott-Anderson insulator~\cite{Dob,Belitz,Byczuk}.
+A recent study showed that weak randomness (disorder) in ZGNRs can generate $e^-/2$ solitonic fractional charges~\cite{Heeger,Yang2019,yang1}, which is a disorder effect closely related to the change in the disorder-free symmetry-protected topological insulator of ZGNRs to a topologically ordered~\cite{Yang2020} Mott-Anderson insulator~\cite{Dob,Belitz,Byczuk}.
 These systems have a universal value for topological entanglement entropy (TEE)~\cite{Kitaev11,Levin11} in the weak-disorder regime~\cite{Yang2021}.
 The shape of entanglement spectrum is also found~\cite{Yang2022} to be similar to the DOS of the edge states, as expected of topologically ordered systems~\cite{Haldane191}.
-In interacting disordered ZGNRs, the gap is filled further by edge states ~\cite{Efros,Yang2019} with an increasing strength of the disorder potential.
-(We call these states gap-edge states.)
+In interacting disordered ZGNRs, the gap is further filled by edge states ~\cite{Efros,Yang2019} with an increasing strength of the disorder potential.